Lotus Cars: Evija

-Lotus unveiled their first production electric hypercar called the Evija in July 2019, production would be limited to 130 units and is scheduled to begin in Summer 2020 and is being delivered to customers in early 2023.
+Lotus unveiled what they consider to be their first production electric hypercar, called the Evija, in July 2019.
+Production would be limited to 130 units and is scheduled to begin in summer 2020 and is being delivered to customers in early 2023.
 The car was undergoing development under the codename Type 130.
-The Evija makes use of a 70 kWh battery pack developed in conjunction with Williams Advanced Engineering.
-There are 4 electric motors placed on each wheel supported by an Integral powertrain.
+In 2022 Lotus switched to a 93 kilowatt-hours (330 MJ) battery,(up from 70 kwh) which Unipart's Hyperbat claims to supply.
+There are 4 electric motors, one placed on each wheel supported by an Integral powertrain.
 The powertrain is rated at a total output of 2039 PS with 1704 Nm of torque.
 The Evija has a range of 346 km.

-Other Cars
+Other cars

-The Tesla Roadster is based on the Elise chassis.
-On July 11, 2005, Tesla and Lotus entered an agreement about products and services based on the Lotus Elise, where Lotus provided advice on designing and developing a vehicle as well as producing partly assembled vehicles.
+The first-generation Tesla Roadster is based on the Elise chassis.
+On 11 July 2005, Tesla and Lotus entered an agreement about products and services based on the Lotus Elise, where Lotus provided advice on designing and developing a vehicle as well as producing partly assembled vehicles.

 Lotus Engineering has established a group dedicated to hybrid and electric vehicles.

 Lotus Engineering developed the Evora 414E as their first hybrid concept car.
 Featuring a total hybrid range of more than 300 miles.

 Lotus joined Jaguar Cars, MIRA Ltd and Caparo on a luxury hybrid executive sedan project called "Limo-Green"—funded by the UK Government Technology Strategy Board.
 The vehicle will be a series plug-in hybrid.